PRISM: Rethinking Atmospheric Scattering Reconstruction as a Unified Understanding and Restoration Model for Real-world Dehazing: Abstract

 \section{Abstract}

-Real-world image dehazing (RID) aims to remove haze induced degradation from real scenes.
-This task remains challenging due to non-uniform haze distribution, spatially varying illumination from multiple light sources, and the scarcity of paired real hazy-clean data.
-In PRISM, we propose Proximal Scattered Atmosphere Reconstruction (PSAR), a physically structured framework that jointly reconstructs the clear scene and scattering variables under the atmospheric scattering model, thereby improving reliability in complex regions and mixed-light conditions.
-To bridge the synthetic-to-real gap, we design an online non-uniform haze synthesis pipeline and a Selective Self-distillation Adaptation scheme for unpaired real-world scenarios, which enables the model to selectively learn from high-quality perceptual targets while leveraging its intrinsic scattering understanding to audit residual haze and guide self-refinement.
-Extensive experiments on real-world benchmarks demonstrate that PRISM achieves state-of-the-art performance on RID tasks. \keywords{Real-world Image Dehazing \and Proximal Gradient Descent}
+Real-world image dehazing (RID) aims to remove haze-induced degradation from real scenes.
+This task remains challenging due to non-uniform haze distribution, spatially varying color shifts, and the scarcity of paired real hazy-clean data.
+In PRISM, we propose \textit{Proximal Scattering Atmosphere Reconstruction (PSAR)}, a physically structured framework that jointly reconstructs the clear scene and scattering variables under the atmospheric scattering model, making the restoration process more interpretable in complex real-world conditions.
+To bridge the synthetic-to-real gap, we design an online non-uniform haze synthesis pipeline and a \textit{Selective Self-Distillation Adaptation (SSDA)} scheme for unpaired real-world scenarios, which enables the model to selectively learn from high-quality perceptual targets while leveraging its intrinsic scattering understanding to audit residual haze and guide self-refinement.
+Experiments on real-world benchmarks demonstrate that PRISM achieves competitive performance on RID tasks.